WICG/view-transitions/explainer.md

 ### Mixing in parts of Page-B and associating them with Page-A parts

 At this stage, Page-B identifies parts of its own page to be involved in the transition.
 This happens in the same way as part 1 with one difference: The textures and styles from Page-B will be updated if the underlying page updates.
-This means things like animated gifs will play, rather than being frozen on whatever frame they were on when they were captured.
+This means things like animated gifs will play, rather than being frozen on a single frame.

 The developer can associate particular parts from Page-A to parts from Page-B. This would usually be done if they're equivalent.
 In this case, the headers, share buttons, and roots are equivalent.
 When this happens, the texture from the Page-B capture is added to the transition part: